unicode-org/cldr/docs/ldml/tr35-keyboards.md

 ### Element: scanCodes

-This element represents a keyboard row, and defines the scan codes for the non-frame keys in that row.
+This element contains a keyboard row, and defines the scan codes for the non-frame keys in that row.

 > <small>
 >